 On Jan.
 7, 2016, Naperville resident Toni Tompkins, 41, woke up with a bad headache, tried to get up, and fell.
 Alarmed at her slurred speech and the lack of movement on her left side, her husband Charles helped her up and asked their 19-year-old son Christopher to call 911.

-Tompkins was brought to the Edward Hospital Emergency Department where she was evaluated by Mohammad Sajed, M.D., neurologist and medical director of neurocritical care.
+Tompkins was brought to the Edward Hospital Emergency Department where she was evaluated.
 Images of Tompkins’ brain showed she had suffered an ischemic stroke.
 The cause: two large blood clots blocking the blood supply in her right middle cerebral artery, which carries blood to the brain.

 With strokes, quick treatment is key to minimizing loss of functions controlled by the affected part of the brain.
 Tompkins received an infusion of tPA (tissue plasminogen activator), a clot-busting enzyme that should be given within 4.5 hours of the onset of symptoms to be most effective.
 Thanks to the quick response of her family and Naperville first responders, Tompkins was well within this window.

-But 45 minutes into the infusion, Dr. Sajed determined the tPA wasn't sufficiently reducing the clots.
+But 45 minutes into the infusion, doctors determined the tPA wasn't sufficiently reducing the clots.
 Tompkins was transferred to Edward’s neurointerventional suite where Sameer Ansari, M.D. would perform a thrombectomy, a procedure to remove the clots.
-Both he and Dr. Sajed are with the Edward Neurosciences Institute and members of the hospital's 24/7 on-call Stroke Team.
+He is with the Edward Neurosciences Institute and is a member of the hospital's 24/7 on-call Stroke Team.

 For Tompkins' thrombectomy, Dr. Ansari, a neurointerventionalist, threaded a catheter from a small incision in the groin to the brain, where the two clots – each two centimeters in length – were retrieved using suction.
 Dr. Ansari used a new, improved type of aspiration (suction) catheter.